-The new Learning Campus allows travelers to explore the Gulf State Park to the highest level.
-Our goal has always been to expand the public’s knowledge of the beauty of Alabama’s natural habitat and to preserve, develop, and protect the vibrant Gulf Shore ecosystems.
+The Learning Campus allows travelers to explore the Gulf State Park to the highest level.
+Our goal has always been to expand the public’s knowledge of the beauty of Alabama’s natural habitat and to preserve, develop, and protect the vibrant Gulf Shores ecosystems.
 We are proud to say that the Learning Campus symbolizes and embodies our mission for sustainability and environmental education.

 The Gulf State Park encompasses 6,150 acres of unique landscape on the Gulf of Mexico and features nine diverse ecosystems to explore, including freshwater lakes, dunes, pine savannas, marshes, woodlands, and beaches.
-It is one of Alabama’s most popular attractions and draws more than 2 million annual visitors.
+It is one of Alabama’s most popular attractions and draws more than 3 million annual visitors.

 In 2014, the Gulf State Park Enhancement Project was launched to provide ecologically-sensitive enhancements to Gulf State Park.
 Determined to preserve the property and promote sustainable operations, money was allocated to rebuild the Lodge at Gulf State Park.
-In addition, construction began on the new Learning Campus, Interpretive Center, and Woodside Restaurant.
+In addition, construction began on the Learning Campus, Interpretive Center, and Woodside Restaurant.

-Learn more about the new state-of-the-art Learning Campus and what the newly enhanced Gulf State Park has to offer.
+Learn more about the state-of-the-art Learning Campus and what the newly enhanced Gulf State Park has to offer.

 The Learning Campus contains a collection of buildings built on the historical site of the original barracks for the Civilian Conservation Corps.
 The meeting rooms serve a variety of purposes.
 For instance, Conservation Hall is ideal for large gatherings and video screenings for educational purposes while the Loblolly Classroom provides the perfect accommodation for an innovative science lecture accompanied by hands on lab experiments.